 1975 Maserati Merak (Project Dexy)

-1975 Maserati Merak, previously owned by and featured on the album cover of Andy Leek, the Dexy Midnight Runners keyboard player.
+1975 Maserati Merak, previously owned by and featured on the album cover of Andy Leek of Dexy Midnight Runners fame.

-Our Maserati Merak has be restored to concours standard and is truly stunning, adding this to our list of potential award winners.
+Our Maserati Merak has undergone a full ‘no expense spared’ restoration from the ground up and is truly stunning, adding this to our list of potential award winners.

 The engine and gearbox has been fully re-built by our renowned race engine builder Don Warman.